bluengreen/rails_train/section2/formemailer.md

 This project will demonstrates creating a new application, configuring the new application, creating a database and active record model, scaffolding an active record model, and creating a mailer.

-This technique applies to internal web projects within  our organization.
+This example application can be applied web projects within our organization.

 Examples:
 - marketing